 The cemeteries of the last century have been such a haven for old roses not only because they have provided a peaceful, stable environment in the midst of America's changing landscape, but also because they have played a special role in the history of this nation's horticulture.

-~ Thomas ChristopherOne of these illustrious cemeteries, the Sacramento Historic City Cemetery, is having its annual OPEN GARDEN, on Saturday, April 17, from 9:30 am – 2:00.
+~ Thomas ChristopherOne of these illustrious cemeteries is the Sacramento Historic City.
 It's a must if you are a rose lover, in Northern California.

 Established in 1849, the cemetery is now home to hundreds of old or antique roses collected from other cemeteries, old home sites, and country roadsides.